 Watch and learn.
-In every answer to prayer, in every act of God, in every revelation of His will, God is exposing truths about himself.
-Don’t be so focused on the having the situation resolved that you miss the opportunity to know Him better, deeper, truer.
+In every answer to prayer, in every act of God, in every revelation of His will, God is exposing truths about Himself.
+Don’t be so focused on having the situation resolved that you miss the opportunity to know God better, deeper, truer.
 “So let us know, let us press on to know the Lord.
 His going forth is as certain as the dawn; And He will come to us like the rain, Like the spring rain watering the earth.”
 (Hosea 6:3, NASB)

 Rest.
-If we truly trust our Heavenly Father to be working out his perfect will, then we can join the Psalmist in saying, “I have calmed and quieted my soul, like a weaned child with its mother; like a weaned child is my soul within me.”
+If we truly trust our Heavenly Father to be working out His perfect will, then we can join the Psalmist in saying, “I have calmed and quieted my soul, like a weaned child with its mother; like a weaned child is my soul within me.”
 (Psalm 131:2 ESV)

 What happens as a result of waiting?

 It seems that waiting isn’t just a patience-building exercise.
 It is actually a character-building discipline.
 As you find yourself in a waiting mode, be encouraged that God is doing amazing things in your heart.
 Consider these promises and wait well.

 “Yet those who wait for the LORD Will gain new strength; They will mount up with wings like eagles, They will run and not get tired, They will walk and not become weary.” – Isaiah 40:31 NASB